Pelé law: Professional athlete's labor contract

 "Bicho" is a money prize paid by the club to an athlete according to the team's performance, such as winning a championship, winning or drawing a match, qualifying to other championship phases, among others.
 The "bicho" may be established in the contract, but this is not usual.

 Paragraph #2 of article 28 is one of the most controversial aspects of the Pelé law, once it has abolished the "passe".
 "Passe" was a legal determination that an athlete remains "tied" to the club even after the termination of a labor contract.
 Therefore, a tie-release amount was due to the club by another club if the latter wished to offer the athlete a new labor contract.
 Pursuant article 93 of Pelé law, the abolishment of "passe" only took effectiveness on March 24, 2001.

 After the extinction of the "passe", what will keep the athlete bound to a football club is his labor contract, and at the final term of this the athlete will be free to change teams without payment of any indemnification whatsoever to his former club.

 However, in case the athlete wishes to change clubs during the effectiveness of his contract, or in case the club wishes to release the athlete during the contract effectiveness, the payment of penalty for rescission shall be due, according to the contract provisions for such events.

 According to paragraph 3 of article 38 in Pelé law, the amount of the penalty clause is freely established by the parties entering the contract, but shall be limited to 100 times the annual remuneration agreed to.
 Paragraph 4 of that same article establishes an automatic annual reduction on the penalty clause.
 On the first year of the accomplished contract, the penalty clause shall have a reduction of 10%; on the second year, the reduction shall be of 20%; on the third year, 40%; and on the fourth year, 80%.

-It is important to note that according to Pelé law, the limit of the penalty clause and the referred to reductions will only be applicable in the transfers between Brazilian clubs.
+According to Pelé law, the limit of the penalty clause and the referred to reductions will only be applicable in the transfers between Brazilian clubs.
 When such transfer occurs to foreign clubs, the amount of the penalty clause is of free stipulation.